Gujari: Typological features

-Gujari shares linguistic similarities with nearby Indo-Aryan languages like Urdu, Hindi, Mewati, Punjabi, Pahadi, and Hindko.
+Gujari shares linguistic similarities with nearby Indo-Aryan languages like Urdu, Hindi, Marwari, Gujarati, Mewati, Punjabi, Pahadi, Haryanvi, and Hindko.

 Orthodoxy

 Before Islam, it's unclear how Gujari was written down.
 Around 1900 AD, when Gujjar tribes migrated to the Himalayan valleys, they started to develop a more regular way of writing Gujari.
 Muslim, Hindu, and Sikh Gujjars played a role, using different scripts.
 Gojri mixes letters from Persian, Urdu, Devanagari, and Gurmukhi.
-The alphabet is like Urdu's, but it has its own distinct sounds.sounds.
+The alphabet is like Urdu's, but it has its own distinct sounds.